Pinwheels serve as a visual reminder of child abuse cases

 Before the snow started flying Monday, CAPstone board members, local child advocates, police officers and others were plugging away at “planting pinwheels.”

-Over the last five years, she said, CAPstone has been averaging near that case load consistently over the last five years.
+Over the last five years, she said, CAPstone has been averaging near that case load consistently.
 In 2022, CAPstone saw an increase in the number of children seen by child advocates and forensic interviews who were witnesses to domestic violence.
 Cases involving children who are victims of sexual assaults continue to make up the most cases, but children who are victims of serious, physical abuse are also climbing.

 CAPstone added a family advocate who is Spanish-speaking, Shambaugh said, which has helped the organization.